silx-kit/pyFAI/doc/source/usage/tutorial/ThickDetector/index.rst

-This document first presents an experiment on ID28 where the detector position is calibrated on its goniometer stage and highlights some odd behavior at high incidence angle where rings looks shifted and broadned and could be attributed to "thickness effect".
+This document first presents an experiment on ID28 where the detector position is calibrated on its goniometer stage and highlights some odd behavior at high incidence angle where rings looks shifted and broadened and could be attributed to "thickness effect".
-In a second time, the detector is modeled as a 2D array of voxels, hence with some thickness, and the signal is then deconvoluted to invert this effect in a third step.
+In a second time, the detector is modeled as a 2D array of voxels, hence with some thickness, and the signal is then deconvolved to invert this effect.
 Finally the corrected images are used to validate the correction.

 .. toctree::